-4. It’s not my fault my life didn’t go the way I wanted
+4. It’s not my fault my life isn’t going the way I want

 I have news for you; it is your fault.
 This doesn’t make you bad and it doesn’t mean you are a failure.
 You have control over your thoughts and therefore your actions.
 You thoughts and actions will determine your life.
 If you constantly blame others for the way your life has turned out you have given all your power away to other people.
 Take the control back and take responsibility for your thoughts and actions.

 That’s just the way you feel, which doesn’t make it true.
 You have qualities that nobody else can touch and other people have qualities that you can’t touch.
 Recognising your strengths will build your self confidence recognising others strengths will build their self confidence but don’t put yourself down when recognising that somebody else is better than you at something.

 6. I was rejected which means there is something wrong with me

 This is over generalising like the person who was rejected in a relationship, they think it always happens to them and they must somehow be unworthy of love.
 People reject others due to differing ideals, just like you do, but it doesn’t mean you are in any way unworthy.
 It just means your ideals don’t match someone else’s ideals.